LHTMR/semi-controlled-touch-survey/Benedettas_analysis/frequency_method/1_words_extractor_and_cut-off_value/all_words_extractor.md

 # Script
-The script used can be found here: https://github.com/LHTMR/semi-controlled-touch-survey/tree/main/Analysis/Scripts
+The script used is called all_words_extractor_edited.py.
+This script is the modified version of all_words_extractor.py (found here: https://github.com/LHTMR/semi-controlled-touch-survey/tree/main/Analysis/Scripts), which was modified to read the edited version of the dictionary.

 # Input
  python all_words_extractor_edited.py social_context.txt --custom-dict word_grouping_dict_edited.json